CommerceDataService/midaas-api/README.md

 ## magnets, how do they work?

-This project uses serverless.
+This project uses [serverless](http://www.serverless.com) - based upon [AWS Lambda](https://aws.amazon.com/lambda/) and [API Gateway](https://aws.amazon.com/api-gateway/).
 Please consult [the serverless docs](http://docs.serverless.com) for more information on running locally and deploying.

 ## api documentation